-- “In Jogjakarta, you can enjoy a shadow puppet performance sitting in front of or behind the screen, where the orchestra plays; while in Kelantan, you can only sit in front of the screen.
-In terms of design, there is a world of difference, from the colours and forms of the puppets to the relationship between the performers and the audience.
+- “In Jogjakarta, Indonesia, you can enjoy a shadow puppet performance sitting in front of or behind the screen, where the orchestra plays; while in Kelantan, Malaysia, you can only sit in front of the screen.
+In terms of design, there is a world of difference, from the form and colours of the puppets to the relationship between the performers and the audience.
 This is just one of many differences—some obvious, others subtle.”

 - William’s early visual research covered Kuala Lumpur (where he worked), the small towns of Peninsula Malaysia, as well as Jogjakarta, Solo and Bali.

 - It was in Bali—during the mid-90s, still largely authentic before mass tourism overwhelmed the island—where he was given the opportunity to do his first documentary project for a client.